-Simple random sampling was undertaken for all housing programs except for NSW PH in which stratified sampling was undertaken in order to obtain minimum sample size requirements for each area.
+Stratified sampling was undertaken in order to maximise the chance of obtaining minimum sample size requirements for each area.

 To produce reliable estimates, minimum sample sizes were set for each housing collection: PH (500), CH (350) and SOMIH (500).
-An additional overall 5350 booster sample was included: NSW PH (4,000) NSW CH (750) and WA PH (600).
+An additional overall 873 booster sample was included comprising of New South Wales PH (22), Victoria PH (613) and Victoria CH (238).